SEO & Visibility

 Local service providers (restaurants, hairdressers, garages)

-• Emphasize opening hours and location
+• Emphasise opening hours and location

 • Ensure recent Google reviews